akpersad/Not_iMessage/README.md

 Explain how people can contribute to your app.
 How should they write tests?
 Any things in particular you'd like to see in pull requests?

-## Future

-What features are you currently working on?
-Only mention things that you actually are implementing.
-No pie-in-the-sky-never-gonna-happen stuff.

-## Author

-Link to your blog, twitter, etc!

-## License

-Not Imessage is MIT Licensed.
-See LICENSE for details.